Angkor Wat with kids?

 Here are our best inside tips on how to make your temple visit with the kids a success!

 Angkor Wat.
-Everyone visits the temple of Angkor Wat when they come to Siem Reap.
-And everyone enters this temple from the front.
-This is where you'll find the main parking lot and the food court.
-But did you know you can also enter from the “back side”?
+Everyone visits this iconic temple when they come to Siem Reap, and almost everyone enters through the front gate.
+That is where you’ll find the main parking lot, the bustling food court, stalls selling colorful sarongs and scarves, and crowds of tour guides.
+But did you know you can also enter from the quiet 'back side'?

 One of the best ways to escape the crowds - and the heat - is to do exactly that; Enter the temple from the less known East side.
 Walk through the jungle, alive with the sounds of cicadas, birdsongs, and, if you're lucky - a monkey or two.
 These old, big trees provide much needed shade and fresh air.
 And then all of a sudden, this majestic temple appears in all its glory.
 Our favorite time of the day is the afternoon.
 The colors of the sky changing from bright blue to pink and deep red - makes this place look even more incredible.